runsense/js/readme.md

 Create a link for http://runsense.re, Original view

-**Open Source from Reunion Island*** all plateform beta version but Optimisize for web
+**Open Source from Reunion Island*** all plateform  but Optimisize for web

 1:prepare data to bdd by .csv with template in /csv